zhanghaoyang0/rsidmap/README.md

 `rsidmap` uses a (tab separated) gwas summary as input and provides output with a new rsid field.

 - Fleasible:
-If you use ANNOVAR, it is [excat map](https://annovar.openbioinformatics.org/en/latest/articles/dbSNP/) (i.e., exact match ref, alt).
 `rsidmap` provides a flag `--exact_map` to chose if you want exact match or not, default is False.
+Example:
+exact_map = True: only 1:10055:T:C would be mapped to rs892501864.
+exact_map = False:, both 1:10055:T:C and 1:10055:C:T would be mapped to rs892501864.
+Tools like ANNOVAR provides only [excat map](https://annovar.openbioinformatics.org/en/latest/articles/dbSNP/).
-In cross-trait analysis, two alleles can be reordered by taking opposite GWAS effect, so we can only match two alleles (neglecting their orders).
+A fleasible map (exact_map = False) is useful because in some analysis when two alleles can be reordered by taking opposite GWAS effect.
+Note that indel would be exact map.
+Example:
+1:10055:C:CT would be mapped to rs1639543798
+1:10055:CT:C would be mapped to rs1639543820

 # Requirements
 - `Linux` with `wget` and `tabix`